 - Name of the organization.
-You need to specify the first author.
+You need to specify the author.
 Close with a period.

-- Title of the press release in quotation marks.
-You must use a capital register.
-The period before the closing quotation mark.
+- List the title of the press release in quotation marks.
+You must use capital letters in sentence case for the title.
+Insert a period before the closing quotation mark.

 - Date of issue.
-Insert the words “Press Release” → Author → comma → release date in month-day-year format.
-After a year, you need to put a period to it.
+Insert the words “press release” → Author → comma → release date in month-day-year format.
+After a year, you need to insert a period.

 - URL.
-Specify the name of the site where the press release is posted, make a period, and then insert the link.
-After you need to put a comma.
+Specify the name of the site where the press release is posted, insert a period, and then insert the link.
+After the link, you need to insert a comma.